-33.5 Working-Out-Of-Classification
+34.8 Working-Out-Of-Classification

 Bargaining unit members working temporarily in a higher class for more than fifteen (15) calendar days may be paid out-of-class differential pay.
 To qualify, an employee must be assuming the full and complete duties and responsibilities of the higher class.
 Said differential pay shall be applicable only when such vacancy has resulted from illness, an on-the-job injury or a job vacancy.
 Such differential pay shall begin only after the employee has performed the complete duties for fifteen (15) consecutive calendar days and shall be paid only for time actually worked.
 Out-of-class differential pay shall apply only to the days worked after the fifteen (15) consecutive calendar day period has been completed.
 The fifteen (15) consecutive calendar days must be worked within the span of fifty-two (52) weeks from the first day of duties performed in the higher classification in order for the employee to be eligible for the differential pay.
 Out-of-class differential pay shall be the difference between the employee's regular wage and then to which the employee would initially be entitled should they be promoted to said higher class.
 Out-of-class differential shall be paid with the employee's regular compensation and subject to the same benefits as the regular compensation.
-Complete records of such out-of-class differential work shall be submitted to the Department of Human Resources within two (2) weeks of having performed such work, on forms furnished by that department.
+Complete records of such out-of-class differential work shall be submitted to the Human Resources Division within two (2) weeks of having performed such work, on forms furnished by that department.
 The Police Chief shall be responsible for judicious observance of this section.

-33.6 Salary Incentive Pay, Shift Differential Pay, Specialized Duty Pay
+34.9 Salary Incentive Pay, Shift Differential Pay, Specialized Duty Pay

 The Mayor or designee is hereby authorized to pay the supplemental compensation as outlined in this section.
-These payments shall be made bi-weekly and shall be considered a nonsalaried supplement, and will not be utilized in the calculation of pensions, deferred compensation or other fringe benefits.
+These payments shall be made bi-weekly and shall be considered a non-salaried supplement, and will not be utilized in the calculation of pensions, deferred compensation or other fringe benefits.
 The Police Chief shall be responsible for judicious observance of this section.
 No pay hereunder shall be granted unless approved by the Mayor or designee after recommendation by the Chief Human Resources Officer.

-(1) To bargaining unit members assigned to work night shifts as designated by the Police Chief an amount equal to a five (5) percent increase.
+- (1) To bargaining unit members assigned to work night shifts as designated by the Police Chief an amount equal to a five (5) percent increase. - (2) Police Sergeants assigned to the positions listed in this section shall receive an amount equal to a five (5) percent increase a- Traffic b- Investigation c- V & N d- FTO Sergeant e- DUI f- K9